 The MD/PhD program leverages on longstanding cooperation with the Leibniz University of Hannover.
 In addition, there are various cooperation partners, such as the Helmholtz Institute for Infection Research, HZI, Braunschweig; IPF PharmaCeuticals GmbH (IPF), Hannover; Fraunhofer-Institute of Toxicology and Experimental Medicine, Hannover (ITEM); and the TwinCore Hannover.

-International cooperation partners include several scientists in India (Dr. S. Mahalingam IIT Chennai; Prof. Dr. Shahid Jameel ICGEB New Delhi etc.), in Europe (Karolinska Institute Stockholm, University of Dundee, University of Helsinki, Imperial College of London) and numerous international partners in the individual research projects.
+International cooperation partners include several scientists in India, in Europe (Karolinska Institute Stockholm, University of Dundee, University of Helsinki, Imperial College of London) and numerous international partners in the individual research projects.

 Hannover Medical School has excellent facilities for students from the PhD programs.

 Platforms (core units) have been established at MHH and partner institutes to provide up-to-date technologies and support (e. g. gene expression profiling, experimental animal work, confocal microscopy for in vivo imaging, and proteomics).